Vicky Vette

-Vicky Vette (born 12 June 1965) is a Norwegian-Canadian pornographic actress, webcam model and webmaster.
+Vicky Vette (born 12 June 1965) is an American pornographic actress and webcam model.
 She has been named the most-followed Norwegian on Twitter by the newspaper Verdens Gang.
-She also shot a mainstream movie in Indonesia called Pacar Hantu Perawan.
+She shot a mainstream movie in Indonesia called Pacar Hantu Perawan.

 Early life

-Vette was born in Stavanger, Norway, and moved to Canada when she was almost five years old.
-She relocated to the United States as an adult.
-She is mostly Norwegian with some German ancestry from her father.
+Vette was born in Stavanger, Norway, and moved to Canada when she was five years old.
+She immigrated to the United States as an adult.
 Her first jobs were as a janitor at a church and as a nurse's aide at a retirement home.
-She attended Alcoholics Anonymous at age 21 and has been sober ever since.

 According to Vette, she was an accountant and a housing contractor with her husband prior to her career in adult films.

 Career

 In October 2002, Vette submitted a photo of herself for the Hustler Beaver Hunt contest and won.
-Her first scene, in which she performed double penetration, was with Dick Delaware and Alex Roxx in Joey Silvera's Evil Vault for Evil Angel.
-The scene was shot on 31 May 2003, less than two weeks before her 38th birthday.
-She stopped shooting for other studios during the summer of 2006 and has shot exclusively for her own website ever since.
+Her first scene was shot on 31 May 2003, less than two weeks before her 38th birthday.